-Table 35: Description of variables for selected models used for evacuation route planning ar estimation Table 36: Overview of tools for evacuation route planning Table 37: Description of variables for the evacuation rote planning tools.
-Table 38: Overview of models related to soil erosion (along with their variables), including geomorphological and topographic models, as well as hydrological models Table 39: Soil quality indices.
-Table 40: Desertification indices Table 42: Template table for the assessment of forest models.
-The same legend and notes apply to all assessments that have been carried out Table 43: Template table for the assessment of tools.
-The same legend and notes apply to a assessments that have been carried out Table 44: Assessment of models related to strategies or methodologies for resource deployme management to mitigate forest wildfires Table 45: Assessment of tools used for resource deployment and management to mitigate forest wi Table 46: Assessment of fire behavior models Table 47: Assessment of tools used for fire behavior analysis Table 48: Assessment of models for fire risk assessment.
-Table 49: Assessment of tools for fire risk assessment Table 50: Assessment of forest growth models focused on basal area increment prediction 288 Table 51: Assessment of (process-based) forest growth models 288 Table 52: Assessment of models which can be used for estimating the effect of environmental fact ors on forest susceptibility to fire 289 Table 53: Assessment of models for wildfire ignition prediction 289 Table 54: Assessment of tools used for calculating biodiversity or for ecological site classification 290 Table 55: Assessment of models that can be used for the development of forest and land dscape management.
-Table 56: Assessment of tools that can be used for the development of forest and landscape manage ement.
-Table 57: Assessment of models for smoke dispersion estimation.
-Table 58: Assessment of models for emissions estimation Table 59: Assessment of air quality indexes Table 60: Assessment of tools related to estimating air quality and corresponding risk for human l Table 61: Assessment of selected evacuation route planning models.
-293 Table 62: Assessment of safe zone estimation models Table 63: Assessment of empirical and conceptual soil erosion models 294 Table 64: Assessment of composite soil erosion models Table 65: Assessment of tools employing empirical and conceptual erosion models 295 Table 66: Assessment of tools employing composite models 296 Table 67: Assessment of soil quality indices.
-297
+Table 35: Description of variables for selected models used for evacuation route planning and s afe zone Table 26: Overview of tools for evecuation route planning 100 Table 30: Overview of tools for evacuation route planning 202 Table 37: Description of variables for the evacuation role plaining tools ding also rable 38.
+Overview of models related to soll erosion (along with their variables), includ 210 210 Table 20: Soil quality indices Table 39: Soli quality indices.
+239 242 Table 40.
+Desertification indices.
+245 Table 41: Overview of tools that use desertification indices.
+240 Table 42: Overview of model categories and their applicability to different mases and to work all model assessments that have been carried out 207 Table 42: Template table for the assessment of tools.
+The same legend and notes apply to assocraments that have been carried out וטטו יססר Table 11: Assessment of models related to strategies or methodologies for resource deployr nont and management to mitigate forest wildfires Table 45: Assessment of tools used for resource deployment and management to mitigate forest wildfiros Table 45.
+Assessment of tools used for resource deployment and management to mitigate forest 220 Table 16: Assessment of fire behavior models 209 Table 40.
+Assessment of tools used for fire behavior analysis 200 Table 47: Assessment of tools used for fire risk assessment 290 Table 40: Assessment of tools for fire risk assessment Table 49: Assessment of forest growth models focused on basel area increment prediction 202 Table 50.
+Assessment of lorest growth models locused on basal area increment prediction Table 51: Assessment of (process-based) lorest growth models actors on forest susceptibility to fire 2013 011 Table 52: Assessment of models for wildfire ignition prediction 295 Table 54: Assessment of tools used for calculating biodiversity or for ecological site classification Table 54.
+Assessment of tools used for calculating biodiversity of for ecological site classification. andscane management 201 Table 56: Assessment of tools that can be used for the development of forest and landscape man 200mont Table 50.
+Assessment of tools that can be used for the development of forest and landscape main 205 Table 57: Assessment of models for smoke dispersion estimation 206 Table 57: Assessment of models for emissions estimation 290 Table 50: Assessment of air quality indexes Table 59: Assessment of tools related to estimating air quality and corresponding rick for huma n health Table 60.
+Assessment of tools related to estimating an quality and corresponding risk for huma 11 Health.
+207 Table 61: Assessment of selected evacuation route planning models Table 61: Assessment of safe zone estimation models 257 Table 62: Assessment of empirical and concentual soil erosion models 297 200 Table 64: Assessment of composite soil erosion models 290 200 Table 65: Assessment of tools employing empirical and concentual erosion models 200 Table 65: Assessment of tools employing composite models 200 Table 67: Assessment of soil quality indices 201 Tuble 07.7.55655111CH 01 5011 quality indices.